theskumar/blog/content/software/bulk-redirect-with-nginx.md

 /contact-success/ /contact;
 ```

-So your `redirect-map.conf` file should look like:
+So your `redirects-map.conf` file should look like:

 ```
 /contact-success/ /contact;